-As independent petroleum consultants, we hereby consent to the incorporation by reference in the Registration Statement on Form S-4 (No. 333-124544) of Dorchester Minerals, L.P. of our estimates of reserves, included in this Annual Report on Form 10-K, and to all references to our firm included in this Annual Report.
+Calhoun, Blair & Associates does hereby consent to the incorporation by reference in the Registration Statement on Form S-4 (No. 333-124544) or Dorchester Minerals, L.P. of our estimated reserves included in this Annual Report on Form 10-K including, without limitation, Exhibit 99.1, and to all references to our firm included in this Annual Report.

-CALHOUN, BLAIR & ASSOCIATES

-/S/ ROBERT G. BLAIR, P.E.
+/s/ Robert G. Blair, P.E.
 Robert G. Blair, P.E.
-President

-Huddleston & Co., Inc. Petroleum and Geological Engineers

-1 HOUSTON CENTER 1221 MCKINNEY, SUITE 3700 HOUSTON, TEXAS 77010
+President Huddleston & Co., Inc. Petroleum and Geological Engineers 1 Houston Center 1221 McKinney, Suite 3700 Houston, Texas 77010